hashicorp/consul/notes/coredns-1.5.2.md

 The CoreDNS team has released [CoreDNS-1.5.2](https://github.com/coredns/coredns/releases/tag/v1.5.2).

-Small bugfixes and a change to Caddy's important path.
+Small bugfixes and a change to Caddy's import path (mholt/caddy -> caddyserver/caddy).
+Doing
+a release helps plugins deal with the change better.

 # Plugins

 * For all plugins that use the `upstream` directive it use removed from the documentation; it's still accepted